 The 52 Week Savings Challenge

 Have you heard of the 52-Week Savings Challenge?
 It’s an easy and popular way to put away a little bit of mad money into a savings account.
+Maybe you want to redecorate but don’t have a lot of money.
 It started out as just a viral photo from Facebook and from there it has blossomed into an annual event for some families.
 It’s a very simple premise.
 You choose a way to save money that is doable for you and your family and you do it every week.

 Start Small.
 But start.